vishaldede/Analyzing-the-Impact-of-Climate-Change-on-Public-Health-in-India/README.md

 # 🌿 Analyzing the Impact of Climate Change on Public Health in India

 This project investigates how climate variables—temperature, rainfall, and vegetation—affect public health in India.
-Using a dataset covering disease outbreaks across Indian states and districts from 2009 to 2023, the project performs data cleaning, storage, analysis, and visualization to uncover meaningful trends and correlations.
+Using a dataset covering disease outbreaks across Indian states and districts from 2009 to 2023, the project performs data cleaning, storage, analysis, and visualization to meaningful trends and correlations.

 ---